Princess Caoguo

-Princess Caoguo (or Princess of the Cao State; 1317–1350), personal name Zhu Fonü, was the second elder sister of Zhu Yuanzhang, the founding emperor of the Ming dynasty.
-She was the mother of Li Wenzhong, Prince of Qiyang, one of the most renowned founding generals of the dynasty.
+Princess Caoguo (1317–1350), personal name Zhu Fonü, was the second elder sister of Zhu Yuanzhang, the founding emperor of the Ming dynasty of China.

-Although Zhu Fonü did not achieve great deeds or drive historical events, she was honored for her close association with historical figures Zhu Yuanzhang and Li Wenzhong.
-After her death, Zhu Yuanzhang enfeoffed her as Princess Xiaoqin, emphasizing her filial piety.

-Life and family
+Biography

-Zhu Fonü was born in 1317 at Yangjiadun, in Xuyi County, Si Prefecture (present-day Xuyi County, Huai'an, Jiangsu), as the second daughter of Zhu Shizhen and Lady Chen.
+Zhu Fonü was born in 1317 at Yangjiadun, in Xuyi County, Si Prefecture, China (present-day Xuyi County, Huai'an, Jiangsu), during the Mongol-led Yuan dynasty.
+She was the second daughter of Zhu Shizhen and Lady Chen.
 When she entered her teenage years, she and her parents wandered for some time before settling in Zhaoying, Taiping Township of Xuyi County (present-day Zhaofu Village, Mingguang, Anhui).
-She later married Li Zhen, a native of Lingji Village (then under Xuyi County, now part of Mingguang, Anhui), and bore him a son, Li Wenzhong.
+She later married Li Zhen, a native of Lingji Village (then under Xuyi County, now part of Mingguang), and bore him a son, Li Wenzhong.
 In 1350, she died and was temporarily buried in West Township, Zhongli County.